rjungemann/ActionscriptRakeTemplate/README.txt

 == FEATURES/PROBLEMS:

-* Only currently works on OS X.
+* Currently only works on OS X.

 == SYNOPSIS: